-Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice online exam for which students have 40 minutes time.
+Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice online exam with 20 questions.

 Exam and Points

 The exam will take place in the school of each finalist supervised by a teacher.
 All finalists have to select a teacher who agrees to supervise the final exam.
-We will send all required information to the selected teacher who has time to conduct the 40 minutes exam between Monday 13.
-July and Friday 17.
-July 2020.
+We will send all required information to the selected teacher who has time to conduct the 20 minutes exam on Tuesday 20.
+June 2023.
 The teacher has to make sure that the finalist does not cheat and does not open any other browser tabs, websites, programs, or computer windows during the exam.
-The results of the final round and IAAC 2020 will be announced on Monday 27.
-July 2020.
+The results of the final round and IAAC 2023 will be announced on Monday 26.
+June 2023.